Loading and Saving the Settings

 }

-The ResetToDefaults method is provided by the base class.
-In our implementation, it is just overridden to set the LockPrdCodes property to our default value, True:
+Override the ResetToDefaults method provided by the base class to set the LockPrdCodes property to the default value, True:

 public override sealed void ResetToDefaults()